taw00/manuscript-css/v5.0/examples/example-prose-long-and-complicated.md

 typical: chapters and scenes.

 Side note: the dotted lines in the HTML view are simulalated page breaks.
-They can be turned off by setting the `--m-page-break-simulated-long` to `0`.
-If you look in the `<style>...</style>` block above, I have that commented out.
+They can be turned off with the `no-simulations` switch.
-Uncomment it to see the change.
 HTML doesn't "page break" so we put in an indicator as an approximation of the behavior.

 The only time I turn off the page break similation is when I am sharing the document as an HTML page.
 I.e., when the HTML becomes the primary end artifact.